AdibDinie/Customer-churn/README.md

 Column Name        | Description
 --------------------|-----------------------------------------------------------------------------------------------------
-customerID          | Unique identifier for each customer (not useful for analysis, can be dropped). gender              | Customer's gender (male/female).
+customerID          | Unique identifier for each customer. gender              | Customer's gender (male/female).
 SeniorCitizen       | Whether the customer is a senior citizen (1 = Yes, 0 = No).
 Partner             | Whether the customer has a partner (Yes/No).